-Non-discriminatory access to a CCP should mean that a trading venue has the right to non-discriminatory treatment in terms of how contracts traded on its platform are treated in terms of collateral requirements and netting of economically equivalent contracts and cross-margining with correlated contracts cleared by the same CCP, and non-discriminatory clearing fees
+Non-discriminatory access to a CCP should mean that a trading venue has the right to non-discriminatory treatment in terms of how contracts traded on its platform are treated in terms of collateral requirements and netting of economically equivalent contracts and cross-margining with correlated contracts cleared by the same CCP, and non-discriminatory clearing fees.

-- (24) Competent authorities' powers should be complemented with an explicit mechanism for prohibiting or restricting the marketing, distribution and sale of any financial instrument giving rise to serious concerns regarding investor protection, orderly functioning and integrity of financial markets, or commodities markets, or the stability of the whole or part of the financial system, together with appropriate coordination and contingency powers for ESMA.
+- (23a) In certain areas commercial and intellectual property rights may exist.
+In order to ensure effective competition in clearing and trading markets, deepen the Single Market and ensure that benchmarks are better regulated, licences should be available on proportionate, fair, reasonable and non-discriminatory terms. - (24) Competent authorities' powers should be complemented with an explicit mechanism for prohibiting or restricting the marketing, distribution and sale of any financial instrument giving rise to serious concerns regarding investor protection, orderly functioning and integrity of financial markets, or commodities markets, or the stability of the whole or part of the financial system, together with appropriate coordination and contingency powers for ESMA.
 The exercise of such powers should be subject to the need to fulfil a number of specific conditions.
 It is relevant to include the orderly functioning and integrity of commodity markets as a criterion for intervention by competent authorities in order to enable action to be taken to counteract possible negative externalities on commodities markets from activities on financial markets.
 This is true, in particular, for agricultural commodity markets which are to ensure a secure supply of food for the population.
 In these cases, the measures should also be co-ordinated with the authorities competent for the commodity markets concerned. - (25) Competent authorities should notify ESMA of the details of any of their requests to reduce a position in relation to a derivative contract, of any one-off limits, as well as of any ex-ante position limits in order to improve coordination and convergence in how these powers are applied.
 The essential details of any ex-ante position limits applied by a competent authority should be published on ESMA's website.